SCP-iota/SCP-iota.github.io/_posts/2024-07-18-when-language-constructs-are-really-just-first-class-commands.md

 layout: blog_post
 category: software
 title: When Language Constructs Are Really Just First Class Commands
+description: "See how Bash shell scripting implements if statements in a non-traditional way"
 ---

 In just about every programming language, there will be times you'll need to evaluate a boolean expression.